 a.
 A reduction in water levels which impairs the ability of a well to produce water;

 b.
-Significant reduction in levels or flows in water bodies such as lakes, impoundments, wetlands, springs, streams or other watercourses; or
+Significant reduction in levels or flows in water bodies such as lakes, impoundments, Wetlands, springs, streams or other watercourses; or

 c.
 Significant inducement of natural or manmade contaminants into a water supply or into a usable portion of any aquifer or water body.

-10. The Licensee shall mitigate to the satisfaction of SWFWMD any adverse impact to environmental features or off-site land uses as a result of withdrawals.
+10. The Licensee shall mitigate to the satisfaction of SWFWMD any adverse impact to environmental features or offsite land uses as a result of withdrawals.
 When adverse impacts occur or are imminent, SWFWMD shall require the Licensee to mitigate the impacts.
 Adverse impacts include the following:

 a.
-Significant reduction in levels or flows in water bodies such as lakes, impoundments, wetlands, springs, streams, or other watercourses;
+Significant reduction in levels or flows in water bodies such as lakes, impoundments, Wetlands, springs, streams, or other watercourses;

 b.
 Sinkholes or subsidence caused by reduction in water levels;